-In all cases interruptions have an impact on customers.
+In all cases, interruptions have an impact on customers.
 The nature of this impact may depend on whether the interruption is planned or unplanned.
 In the case of a planned interruption, the affected customers may be able to make alternative arrangements to reduce the impact of the supply interruption.
-However, in the case of an unplanned interruption, the affected customers get little or no notice that the supply will be interrupted so the impact will be greater.
+However, in the case of an unplanned interruption, the affected customers get little or no notice that the supply will be interrupted so the impact may be greater.

 Planned interruptions are required from time to time by the distributors in order to perform maintenance.
-Maintenance of the components of distribution networks is required to prevent damage of the equipment.
-During periods of maintenance, one or more components of the network are out of service which can cause a planned interruption to the supply of some customers and can reduce the level of redundancy in the network.
+Maintenance of the components of distribution networks is required to maintain the service life of the equipment.
+During periods of maintenance, one or more components of the network are often out of service which may necessitate a planned interruption to the supply to some customers.
+A distributor should undertake a prudent level of planned maintenance to manage the overall reliability performance of its network.
 While the impact of planned interruptions is generally less than that for unplanned interruptions, multiple planned interruptions could have a significant impact on customers.

-Unplanned interruptions occur when the outage occurs with little or notice.
-This can occur when a component of the network fails or is damaged with no notice at all, or when an emergency outage is required when the distributor considers a component failure is imminent.
+Unplanned interruptions occur when the outage occurs with little or no notice.
+This can occur when a component of the network fails or is damaged with no notice at all, or when an emergency outage is required when the distributor considers a component damage or failure is imminent.
 Unplanned outages can also occur if the distributor is required to disconnect some customers for an emergency such as a transmission network failure or a civil emergency like a bush-fire.

 The current definitions of planned and unplanned interruptions used by the AER and other regulators generally distinguish on the basis of whether sufficient notice has been given to the affected customers.
-We agree that interruptions should be considered as unplanned unless customers have been given sufficient notice, as defined by the requirements for notices for interruptions that apply in the relevant participating jurisdiction.
+We agree that interruptions should be considered as unplanned unless customers have been given sufficient notice, as defined by the requirements for notices for interruptions that apply in the relevant jurisdiction.

-We note that under the National Energy Customer Framework (NECF), customers must be given at least four business days' notice before the date of the interruption.
-In participating jurisdictions that have not adopted the NECF the notice requirements vary.
-We consider that it is not necessary to require a common notice period of four business days, as per NECF, as this would be unlikely to create a significant change to the resulting reliability measures and would create inconsistency within the participating jurisdictions that require a different notice period requirement.
+We note that under the National Energy Customer Framework (NECF), customers must be given at least four business days' notice before the date of a planned interruption.
+The notice requirements vary for jurisdictions that have not adopted the NECF.